qooxdoo/qooxdoo/docs/mobile/tutorial.md

 order to do something.
 Most times a page provides a single task or a group of related tasks.
 A Qooxdoo mobile application is usually composed of one or more loosely connected pages.
-Typically, there is one page that presents the "main" view.\*
+Typically, there is one page that presents the "main" view.

 Open the "mobiletweets" folder in your favorite IDE, so that you can edit all the files.
-Navigate to the "source/class/mobiletweets" folder, were all of the application class files are located.
+Navigate to the "source/class/mobiletweets" folder, where all the application class files are located.
 Now you are ready to create the application.